LeandroSQ/web-tetris/README.md

 ## Acknowledgements

-[thoseawesomeguys prompts](https://thoseawesomeguys.com/prompts) for the Keyboard and GamePad icons.
+[ThoseAwesomeGuys Prompts](https://thoseawesomeguys.com/prompts) for the Keyboard and GamePad icons.

-[Press Start](https://www.dafont.com/press-start.font) for the Font used on this game.
+[Zeh Jose Fernando Baldo Carneiro](https://www.dafont.com/nokia-cellphone.font) for the Font (NokiaFC22) used on this game.